Furnace Troubleshooting Wizard Burlington, ON

 Furnace Status / Error Light

 Virtually all modern Burlington furnaces (post-1995) have a diagnostic LED visible through a small window on the furnace cabinet.
-It flashes a pattern that corresponds to a fault code listed on a sticker inside the panel door.
-Count the flashes carefully: for example, 3 short flashes might mean “pressure switch stuck open.”
-Write down the code and compare to the sticker.
-Photograph both the flash pattern (use slow-motion video on your phone) and the fault code sticker — this information dramatically speeds up the technician’s diagnosis if you do call.
+As part of the Furnace Troubleshooting Wizard Burlington, count the flash pattern carefully and compare it to the fault code chart inside the panel door.
+For example, 3 short flashes may indicate a pressure switch stuck open.
+Photograph both the flash pattern and fault code sticker—this information can dramatically speed up a technician’s diagnosis if service is needed.

 6